Selecting the Right AI Model

 Which model should I start with?

-Claude Sonnet 4.6 is the default and works well for most tasks—writing, analysis, coding, and general conversation.
+Claude Sonnet 5 works well for many tasks, including writing, analysis, coding, and general conversation.
 Switch when your needs change.

 What's the cheapest model?